 Kiran Khalap for always supporting and promoting The INDog Project in every possible way; for his guidance, feedback and his invaluable contribution to the documentation of INDogs.

 Dr Krishna Mohan for generously contributing hours, weeks and months of effort to the execution of this website, despite his demanding professional schedule.

-Javed Ahmed, for his commitment and enormous contributions, technical, creative and administrative, to The INDog Project; and for dedicating months of painstaking hard work to the design and execution of this website.
+Javed Ahmed, for his commitment and enormous contributions, technical, creative and administrative, to The INDog Project; for his ongoing observation and documentation of village dogs; and for dedicating months of painstaking hard work to the design and execution of this website.

 And to the many INDogs and INDog-mixes who inspired us: Kutta my childhood friend; the amiable Janathan Pujary; Peter and Shakha, whom I will never forget; Sharoo, Rani, Tommy, Mala, Camel, Omega Puppy, Toby-Raja; Soupy the diva; Bandu of Moharli; Tibbu of Labangi; Bhura of Karmaziri; Pintoo the goat guardian; Aditya Panda’s beautiful Robin who was the model for our logo; and my own beloved dogs past and present, Lalee, Bandra, Puppy, Kimaya Littlestar, and Kiba.